Contact Us

 Encephalitis is inflammation of the brain, usually caused by a viral infection.
 Depending on the affected areas, it can result in fever, confusion, seizures, and long-term neurological complications.

-Guillain-Barré is a rare autoimmune disorder where the immune system attacks the nerves, often following infection.
+Guillain-Barré syndrome is a rare autoimmune disorder in which the immune system attacks the nerves, often following an infection.
 It can cause rapid-onset muscle weakness and may require intensive rehabilitation.

 Head injuries may lead to temporary or permanent changes in brain function.
 Even mild injuries can affect mood, memory, and concentration, especially with repeated trauma.